nickbarrett645/thm-blog/src/blogs/day-15.md

 I then got root and got the flag in the root directory!

 This was a great section of the module.
-I definitely picked up a ton here, and I'm looking forward to the next two sections of this module.
+I picked up a ton here, and I'm looking forward to the next two sections of this module.